Kate Greenaway is an Islington Nursery School offering Outstanding Early Years education to babies and young children aged 6 months to 5 years.

 Some key attributes we seek to develop in children include self-confidence, problem solving and independence.

-The Kate Greenaway Baby Nest is where we support children under two to learn and develop.
+The Kate Greenaway Explorer's room is where we support children under two to learn and develop.
 Because children at this age need greater adult support and input we have a ratio of at least one adult to every three children at all times.

 The under two’s have access to a wide range of activities including heuristic play, sharing songs and stories and a wide range of sensory experiences.

 Unlike many other settings, at Kate Greenaway our two to rising five year olds are all part of the same ‘class’.
-They share the same space and access the same activities.
+They share the same outdoor space space and access the same outdoor activities.

 Settling in a crucial time